 The included clip allows users to attach the probe under the rack of your oven or grill grate to check the temperature of your cooking environment.
 I’ve said it before, but it is really important to know the internal temp of your oven.

 That knob on the front of your stove is only as accurate as the little numbers painted on it, which is to say…not very.
 Most ovens can vary as much as 20-50 degrees from what you think you’ve set it to, which can make a huge difference, especially when baking.

 Timers can be set to count up or down depending on how you want to track cook times, so that’s a nice little touch too.
 The ChefAlarm is available in nine attractive colors to match the decor of just about any kitchen.
 I can recommend this handy little device without reservation!

-The iGrill Mini is a natural evolution of the original iGrill. $40 cheaper than the original at only $39.99, the iGrill Mini is simpler to use and appropriate for just about any home griller with access to an iOS device.
-In fact, you definitely need an iPhone, iPad or iPod since unlike the original iGrill, there’s no way to see the temperature recorded by the probe directly on the device.
+The iGrill Mini is a natural evolution of the original iGrill.
+The iGrill Mini is simpler to use and appropriate for just about any home griller with access to an iOS device.
+In fact, you definitely need an iPhone, iPad, or iPod since, unlike the original iGrill, there’s no way to see the temperature recorded by the probe directly on the device.

 The iGrill Mini is simple to operate, with just one button to turn it on and pair it with your iOS device from within the app.
 A magnet on the back of the transmitter allows you to attach it to the outside of an oven or grill while the probe stays inside the heat.

 The app is simple to use, tracking the probe temperature on a rolling graph and sounding alarms at whatever temperature you set.

 You can name the individual probes and set alarms for each one, or you can use presets that are built into the app for specific doneness of different types of meat.